Renters Rights LondonRenters Rights LondonRenters Rights London

 Do private landlords in Bexley have to get a licence?

-If you share a house with five people who aren’t all members of your family, the property should be licensed as a House in Multiple Occupation (HMO).
+If you share a house with five people who aren’t all members of your family, your address should be licensed as a House in Multiple Occupation (HMO).

 Does Bexley council run a non-profit letting agency for private renters?